AstraZeneca/MVDA_exploration_tools/README.md

 # MVDA_exploration_tools

-Multivariate data analysis (MVDA) exploration tool is a Python library utilizing the scikit-learn library for partial least squares (PLS) and principal components analysis (PCA). <br><br>
+Multivariate data analysis (MVDA) exploration tool is a Python library utilizing the scikit-learn library for partial least squares (PLS), principal components analysis (PCA), and non-negative matrix factorization (NMF). <br><br>
 Additionally, an example Jupyter notebook shows how to use the pandas library for row and column labelling prior to PCA and PLS modelling.